 Since then, I have been at the University of Oxford in a variety of roles including MSc Coordinator, Post-doctoral Research Assistant, Research Facilitator and my current role as Associate Director of the Oxford Centre for Collaborative Applied Mathematics (OCCAM).

-I currently hold a lectureship at Christ Church and previously held one at St. Anne's.
+I currently hold a lecturership at Christ Church and previously held one at St. Anne's.
 I was Deputy Director of the Oxford Centre for Industrial and Applied Mathematics (OCIAM) for three years.
-I am also the Panel Chairman for the Mathematical Methods Panel for Mathematical Institute, and am the REF Coordinator for Mathematical Sciences.
+I am also the Panel Chairman for the Mathematical Methods Panel for Mathematical Institute, and was the REF Coordinator for Mathematical Sciences for REF2014.

-Throughout my academic career, I have helped secure funding from a variety of sources – most notably the funding to start OCCAM from the King Abdullah University of Science and Technology (KAUST).
+Throughout my academic career, I have helped secure funding from a variety of sources – most notably the funding to start OCCAM from the King Abdullah University of Science and Technology (KAUST), and the funding for InFoMM, secured from EPSRC and 35 industrial partners.